-AMENDED AND RESTATED 2018 EMPLOYEE STOCK PURCHASE PLAN
+SECOND AMENDED AND RESTATED 2018 EMPLOYEE STOCK PURCHASE PLAN

 The purpose of the Assembly Biosciences, Inc. 2018 Employee Stock Purchase Plan ("the Plan") is to provide eligible employees of Assembly Biosciences, Inc. (the "Company") and each Designated Subsidiary (as defined in Section 11) with opportunities to purchase shares of the Company's common stock, par value \$0.01 per share (the "Common Stock").
-An aggregate of 400,000 1,300,000 shares of Common Stock have been approved and reserved for this purpose.
+An The maximum aggregate number of shares of Common Stock that may be issued under the Plan of is increased from 1,300,000 108,333 shares of Common Stock (post reverse stock split) to 164,500 shares of Common Stock, which shares have been approved and reserved for this purpose.